 JobsNL Wage Subsidy

-The JobsNL Wage Subsidy program is designed to connect employers and employees by providing funding to employers to create sustainable long-term employment or seasonal employment.
-The subsidy is meant to offset salary costs to create new positions.
+The JobsNL Wage Subsidy program is designed to connect employers and employees by providing funding to employers to create sustainable long-term employment or seasonal / short term employment.
+The subsidy is intended to offset salary costs to create new positions.

 JobsNL Wage Subsidy Program Fact Sheet

-- Have a Canada Revenue Agency business number.
+- Have a Canada Revenue Agency (CRA) business number

 - Have an office location/base in Newfoundland and Labrador.